The mean-field equation of a leaky integrate-and-fire neural network: measure solutions and steady states: Introduction

 A pioneering attempt to describe neural networks within the framework of MT was made around the 1970s with the seminal work of Wilson and Cowan, followed by a paper of Amari \cite{WC00,A01}.
 Since then the study of neural circuits within the mean-field approach has never lost interest within the scientific community.
 To mention just a few, Sirovich, Omurtag and Knight \cite{sirovich02}, Nykamp and Tranchina \cite{Nykamp2000}, Brunel and Hakim \cite{BH01,B02}, and the work of Gerstner \cite{gerstner2000population}, were among the first to study networks of LIF neurons using MT.

-Assuming that each neuron receives excitatory synaptic input with average rate $\sigma (t)$ and fires action potentials at rate $r(t)$, we denote the probability density function $p(t,v)$, such that $Np(t, v)dv$ gives the number of neurons with membrane potential in $[v-dv,v)$ at time $t$ for a network made up of $N$ neurons.
-The dynamics of the density $p(t,v)$ is prescribed by the following nonlinear partial differential equation:
+In the present work, we are interested in the mean-field equation of a LIF neural network derived in~\cite{sirovich}, see also~\cite{Nykamp2000}.
+We denote the probability density function $p(t,v)$, such that $Np(t, v)dv$ gives the approximate number of neurons with membrane potential in $[v-dv,v)$ at time $t$ for a network made up of $N$ neurons.
+It is assumed that each neuron receives excitatory synaptic input with average rate $\sigma (t)$ and fires action potentials at rate $r(t)$.
+Then the dynamics of the density $p(t,v)$ is prescribed by the following nonlinear partial differential equation:

 complemented with a zero flux boundary condition